Hire an Angular Developer — Enterprise Frontend & AngularJS

 What is the difference between Angular and AngularJS?

 AngularJS (Angular 1.x) was Google's original frontend framework, released in 2010.
-It used JavaScript, two-way data binding with $scope, and a controller-based architecture that was influential but difficult to scale in large applications.
-Angular (Angular 2+) is a complete rewrite released in 2016 — different language (TypeScript), different architecture (component tree with dependency injection), different rendering engine, and no compatibility with AngularJS code.
-They share a name and a sponsor, but they are fundamentally different frameworks.
-AngularJS officially reached End of Life in December 2021, meaning it no longer receives security patches.
+It used JavaScript, two-way data binding with $scope, and a controller-based architecture that was influential but hard to scale in large applications.
+Angular (Angular 2+) is a complete rewrite released in 2016.
+It uses a different language (TypeScript), a different architecture (component tree with dependency injection), and a different rendering engine.
+There is no compatibility with AngularJS code.
+They share a name and a sponsor — but they are fundamentally different frameworks.
+AngularJS reached End of Life in December 2021.
+It no longer receives security patches.
 Any organisation still running AngularJS is running unsupported, potentially vulnerable software.

 What is Angular used for?

-Angular is primarily used for large-scale enterprise single-page applications where the strictness of the framework — mandatory TypeScript, dependency injection, defined module architecture, built-in testing infrastructure — produces benefits at scale.
-It is the framework of choice for enterprise internal tools, complex form-heavy applications (banking, insurance, government), and organisations with large development teams where consistent structure reduces onboarding cost.
-Google, Microsoft, Deutsche Bank, and Santander use Angular for major internal and external applications.
+Angular is used for large-scale enterprise single-page applications.
+The framework's strictness — mandatory TypeScript, dependency injection, defined module architecture, built-in testing infrastructure — produces real benefits at scale.
+It is the framework of choice for enterprise internal tools, complex form-heavy applications (banking, insurance, government), and large development teams where consistent structure reduces onboarding cost.
+Google, Microsoft, Deutsche Bank, and Santander all use Angular for major applications.

 How much does AngularJS migration cost?